pianomanx/pigallery2/MANPAGE.md

             "type": 100,
             "text": ""
         },
-        "//[Sorting]": "If multiple cover is available sorts them by these methods and selects the first one.", "Sorting": [
+        "//[Sorting]": "If multiple cover is available sorts them by these methods and selects the first one.
+Using random sorting does not allow to use any other sorting method.", "Sorting": [
             {
                 "method": "Rating",